 Professor Tadd T. Truscott

 Tadd received his B.S. degree in mechanical engineering in 2003 from the University of Utah (advisor Prof. Patrick McMurtry).
-As an undergraduate researcher, he helped develop and impliment an inertial measurement unit (advisor Prof. Mark Minor) and was employed by the CSAFE laboratory (advisor Prof. Patrick McMurtry) to run rocket nozzle flow visualizations.
+As an undergraduate researcher, he helped develop and implement an inertial measurement unit (advisor Prof. Mark Minor) and was employed by the CSAFE laboratory (advisor Prof. Patrick McMurtry) to run rocket nozzle flow visualizations.
 He received his Ph.D. in June 2009 from The Massachusetts Institute of Technology (advisor Prof. Alexandra H. Techet) for research in the field of hydrodynamics.
-During his graduate studies he studied the affect of wetting angle from surface treatments and dynamic effects on the water entry of spheres.
+During his graduate studies he studied the effect of wetting angle from surface treatments and dynamic effects on the water entry of spheres.
 He also studied the stabilization criterion for the water entry of bullets.
 During his graduate studies he helped pioneer a quantitative 3D imaging technique now known as Synthetic Aperture Particle Image Velocimetry (SAPIV).
 He continues to develop imaging methods that utilize the basis of this technique.
-As professor at BYU he spends a large portion of his summers at the Naval Undersea Warfare Center in Newport, RI as a Research Scientist.
+As a professor at BYU he spends a large portion of his summers at the Naval Undersea Warfare Center in Newport, RI as a Research Scientist.